 Students may petition the GEC for certain exemptions from the requirements.
 Materials should be submitted with the petition letter before the time of registration to the Graduate Program Director.
-Rules regarding
+Rules regarding course exemption and taking courses outside the typical Curriculum:

-- 1. If it is deemed that an equivalent and appropriate graduate-level course has been successfully completed in the preceding three years, the student may petition the GEC to be exempt from the course.
+- If it is deemed that an equivalent and appropriate graduate-level course has been successfully completed in the preceding three years, the student may petition the GEC to be exempt from the course.
 The syllabus of the proposed course should be submitted with a written petition.
 If the petition is approved, then the course may be substituted for another course. - 2.
 Students must petition the GEC for permission to take courses outside the standard curriculum.